meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 Postconditions only are checked when the state machine is actually running.
 This means they only exist in the `Concrete` HKT.

 Note that the model passed to the postcondition function is the one **before** the command executes.
-It is often useful to apply the transition to the model when evaluating the response, as we do below.
+It is often useful to apply the transition to the model when evaluating the response, as we do below:

 ```haskell